austinhlopez/truckee/README.md

 # truckee
 There's nothing better than a california burrito, bao or pizza from your favorite food truck.

-I'm a big fan of Tacos Mi Rancho out in Oakland, but it might take a BART trip.
+Truckee is a Bay Area techie's dream: tasty and data-driven.

-Truckee is a San Fran techie's dream: tasty and data-driven.
+I'm a big fan of Tacos Mi Rancho out in Oakland, if you're up for the BART trip.

 # Why Truckee?
 Why Now?